 A professional advising staff oversee faculty advisors and in some cases work directly with the students.
 All students have a faculty adviser within the department of their field of study.
 Faculty advisors meet with students and assist students in selecting courses and help students plan for graduation and in some cases graduate studies.

 Academic advising has a high priority in the College of Arts and Sciences.
-Students are expected to see their advisers each term before enrolling.
+Students are expected to see their advisors each term before enrolling.
 Beyond the formal advising structures, however, all students are encouraged to make full use of the academic resources of the university and to seek advice from members of the faculty on specific academic issues in the areas of particular interest to them.

-Advance Standing and Transfer Credit
+Transfer Credit Policies

-Credit earned at other institutions is evaluated after admission by the academic advisers in the college of enrollment.
+Credit earned at other institutions is evaluated after admission by the academic advisors in the college of enrollment.
 Transfer applicants will be notified in writing of their advanced standing and the number of hours remaining to complete a degree or certificate program at the University of Tulsa.
 Once students have completed 62 hours, no additional work from a junior or community college can be applied toward graduation requirements.
-The last 45 hours of course work must be completed in residence at the University of Tulsa.
+The last 45 hours of course work must be completed in residence at The University of Tulsa.